 Doctors, nurses, and other medical professionals dedicate their careers to diagnosing, treating, and caring for their patients.
 Sometimes, the best way to go about treating a condition is to undergo a surgical procedure.
 There are never any guarantees with any procedure, but a negligent physician can increase the likelihood of something going wrong.

-When we undergo a surgical procedure, we are literally putting our lives in the hands of our surgeons.
-While certain procedures are riskier than others, the risk of a surgical error is always present.
+When we go in for surgery, we are literally putting our lives in the hands of our surgeons.
+While certain procedures are riskier than others, the risk of an error is always present.
 Surgical errors are almost always preventable and typically caused by human error.
 In some instances, surgical mistakes can have catastrophic and fatal consequences.

 Doctors in Maryland, and all over the country, have the responsibility to care for patients.
-When this doesn’t happen, Belsky, Weinberg & Horowitz’s Baltimore surgical errors lawyers are prepared to hold negligent medical professionals and hospitals accountable for their wrongdoings.
+When this doesn’t happen, a Baltimore surgical mistake lawyer from Belsky, Weinberg & Horowitz, LLC is prepared to hold negligent medical professionals and hospitals accountable for their wrongdoings.

 If you’ve undergone a procedure that did not end how you planned, you may be wondering if you have grounds to take legal action.
 Not every surgical mistake is malpractice, so it’s important to be able to identify what constitutes malpractice and how you can benefit from hiring an attorney and filing a claim.